hilgers-lab/LATER/README.md

 Initial Release 0.1.0

 Release date: 20th Dec 2022
-This release corresponds to the ProLoR version used by Alfonso-Gonzalez et al. manuscript
+This release corresponds to the LATER version used by Alfonso-Gonzalez et al. manuscript

 ## Contact